-Even when your loved one’s health is stable, it is wise to be prepared for a crisis or a medical emergency.
-In this section you will find information on preparing for an Emergency Department visit or an acute care hospital stay, emergency placement in long-term care, the Alternate Level of Care or Transitional Care Unit at hospital, and Adult Protection Services.
+Even when your loved one’s health is stable, it’s good to be prepared for a crisis or a medical emergency.
+In this section you will find information on:

 How do you prepare for your needs when your loved one has a medical emergency?
-To reduce your anxiety, the article, A Caregiver’s Hospital Survival Kit, may help you collect the items you need to pre-pack your own suitcase or backpack.
+A Caregiver’s Hospital Survival Kit may help you collect the items you need to have ready in your own suitcase or backpack.
 Be sure to include a list of people you may want to be in touch with or who may be able to give you a break.
-Some caregivers opt to set up private care providers and put contact information in their wallet along with other emergency contacts.
+Some caregivers set up private care providers and put contact information in their wallet along with other emergency contacts.

 What if you are at the centre of the crisis?
-What if you are the patient at Emergency or admitted to hospital?
-Planning now for that possibility can take a lot of panic out of the moment and will afford you the time and attention to focus on yourself.
-If you have no one to count on in an emergency, you may want to ensure your loved one is not left alone or unmonitored by pre-arrange services with a private care provider.
-This can be done by arranging for an assessment and the opening of a file on your loved one so they can achieve quick deployment of paid care providers if needed.
+What if you are the patient at Emergency or you are admitted to hospital?
+Planning now for that possibility can take a lot of panic out of the moment so you can focus on yourself.
+If you have no one to count on in an emergency, you may want to pre-arrange services with a private care provider to make sure your loved one isn’t left alone.
+To do this, you can arrange for an assessment and the opening of a file on your loved one so they have quick access to paid care providers if needed.

 To ensure that first responders know that a vulnerable person may be in need of care, put a big note on the fridge, in your Vial of Life, or in your wallet along with other emergency contacts.
 You will, of course, need a Vial-of-Life for yourself as well as a Personal Directive.
-Perhaps you could speak with your Care Coordinator about the ‘what if’ question – “What if something happens to me and I can’t give care?”
+Maybe you could speak with your Healthcare Provider about the ‘what if’ question – “What if something happens to me and I can’t give care?”

 If you are not able to give care, you need some alternatives.
-Here are a few different scenarios around which you could plan:
+Here are a few different scenarios: